Oreille/omm_jrsi/time_step_selection/README.md

 ### Execution

-**Make sure you have Scikit-learn Python library installed** (if not, go to http://scikit-learn.org)
+**Make sure you have the Scikit-learn Python library installed** (if not, go to http://scikit-learn.org)

-> python computeDerivatives.py TSS.log
+> python computeDerivatives.py TSS.in

-> python activeClustering.py TSS.log
+> python activeClustering.py TSS.in

 > python extractSelection.py [caseName] [glob_iter]
   [number_of_selected_time_steps]